A public art movement is telling the forgotten stories of Jacksonville’s Black History

-For Santiago, who was inspired by the Italian Renaissance and the powerful arts patronage of the Medici family in launching her company, connecting artists with civic-minded businesses and philanthropists is a natural role.
+Santiago was inspired by the Italian Renaissance and the powerful arts patronage of the Medici family in launching her company.
+She enjoys connecting artists with civic-minded businesses and philanthropists is a natural role.

 “When we started ArtRepublic, it was completely inspired by [the Renaissance], by taking art into the public realm, having this sense of equality among the people and the powers that be and letting people live with beauty.”

 And the comparisons are even more apt in a world rocked by a pandemic.
-Like the plague years in Europe, she says, COVID is creating a “massive shift in perspective on what we value in life.”
+Like the plague years in Europe.
+COVID is creating a “massive shift in perspective on what we value in life.” she explained.

-“On top of that, having the Black Lives Matter movement that has forever changed the expectations on inclusivity and diversity,” she said.
+“And on top of that, having the Black Lives Matter movement has forever changed the expectations on inclusivity and diversity,” she said.
 “The artists are on fire.”

 More Artistic Fuel:

 Jan Mercker is a freelance journalist, wine lover and arts enthusiast.
 A former public relations pro and lifelong Francophile, she helped French Champagne houses navigate the U.S. media landscape leading up to Y2K and ran the wine and spirits department at the French Embassy Trade Office in New York before moving into a writing career.
 She’s an underachieving but enthusiastic tennis player and parent of teens.